-We are Travelife Certified in Sustainability, and we are the ONLY company in the whole of the UK (and we're still one of only four companies) to achieve this international recognised award by the Global Sustainable Tourism Council https://www.gstcouncil.org/.
+We are Travelife Certified in Sustainability.
+In 2018, we became the first company in the whole of the UK (and we're still one of only four companies) to achieve this international recognised award by the Global Sustainable Tourism Council https://www.gstcouncil.org/.

-We have worked hard to gain this award and undergone thorough assessment in over 200 different areas of our business.
-This demonstrates our commitment to responsible tourism and has seen us create new policies and adapt our existing methods to ensure that we meet the criteria set by Travelife.
+We have worked hard to gain this award and undergone an audit in over 200 different areas of our business.
+This demonstrates our commitment to sustainability and responsible tourism and has seen us create new policies and adapt our existing methods to ensure that we meet the criteria set by Travelife.